Culture and Horticulture

 Dein Warenkorb enthält ein Ticket für die Storl Akademie, das in einer separaten Bestellung abgeschlossen werden muss.
 Schließe erst die Bestellung für deinen bestehenden Warenkorb ab oder leere ihn.

-Various studies have shown time and again that small organic farms and home gardens are capable of producing more food per acre with less fossil energy than large-scale commercial agricultural installations dependent on machines and toxic chemical fertilizers and pesticides.
-This classic book by Wolf D. Storl, a respected elder in the practice of permaculture, details how food is grown holistically and beautifully by traditional communities around the world, and shows how to apply their ancient wisdom to our own gardens.
+Various studies have shown time and again that small organic farms and home gardens can produce more food per acre with less fossil energy than large-scale commercial agricultural installations that are dependent on machines and toxic chemical fertilizers and pesticides.
+In this book, I detail how food is grown holistically by traditional communities around the world and show how to apply their ancient wisdom to our own gardens.

-At the same time the reader is introduced to the wider aspects of horticulture, to its historical, philosophical, and cosmological contexts and social relevance.
-Gardening is a cultural activity, shaped by peoples‘ thoughts, wishes, and needs as well as by their cultural traditions.
-The author, an anthropologist by profession who has investigated the gardening practices of indigenous people throughout the world and worked for many years on biodynamic farms and in his own food garden, will introduce the reader to Rudolf Steiner’s vision of the garden as an organic unit, embedded in the context of terrestrial and cosmic forces.
-Storl explains the importance of cosmic rhythms (solar, lunar, and planetary), the role of biodynamic herbal preparations as „medicines“ for the garden organism, and the so-called „etheric“ and „astral“ forces.
-The book presents a vision of the garden as seen through the eyes of „Goethean science,“ a magical place where alchemical transformations of material substances take place.
+At the same time the I introduce the reader to the wider aspects of horticulture, to its historical, philosophical, and cosmological contexts and social relevance.
+Gardening is a cultural activity, influenced by peoples‘ thoughts, wishes, and needs as well as by their cultural traditions.
+As an anthropologist, I have investigated the gardening practices of indigenous people throughout the world and have also worked for many years on biodynamic farms and in my own vegetable garden.
+My writing is based on experience.
+I also introduce readers to Rudolf Steiner’s vision of the garden as an organic unit, embedded in the context of terrestrial and cosmic forces.
+I explain the importance of cosmic rhythms (solar, lunar, and planetary), the role of biodynamic herbal preparations as “medicines” for the garden organism, and the so-called “etheric” and “astral” forces.
+The book presents a vision of the garden as seen through the eyes of “Goethean science,” a magical place where alchemical transformations of material substances take place.